mjosaarinen/slh-dsa-py/README.md

 Another minor aspect that required peeking at the reference code were with the "(ADRS) Member Functions" of type `ADRS.getX()` and `ADRS.setX(Y)` that are very briefly discussed in Section 4.3 of the specification.
 While Figures 5--8 helped me to decipher these, the spec would benefit from an explicit table for the functions.
 The member functions and the compressed serialization used by SHA2 variants are implemented by a helper class `ADSR` in the implementation ([slh_dsa.py](slh_dsa.py)).

-##  Known Answer Tests
+##  Running, Known Answer Tests

-You may run the simple known answer tests bench [kat_test.py](kat_test.py)) via `python3 kat_test.py` and check against the provided.
+The known answer testbench [kat_test.py](kat_test.py)) can be executed via `python3 kat_test.py` and check against the provided.
+You will need Python3 and hash functions; try `pip3 install pycryptodome` if those are not installed.

 It takes one or two minutes to print just the KAT checksum for the first vector for each variant, but you may modify the `katnum` variable in [kat_test.py](kat_test.py) to produce hashes of more vectors.
 ```
 $ python3 kat_test.py
 # 0/1 SLH-DSA-SHA2-128f